Shelve Changes dialog

 After Submit / After Commit section

-Use the controls in this area to define which additional actions you want WebStorm to perform after putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want WebStorm to perform after committing the selected files.

 Upload files to

-From this drop-down list, select the server access configuration to use for uploading the selected files to a local or remote host, a mounted disk, or a directory.
-To suppress uploading, choose None.
-To add a server configuration to the list, click and fill in the required fields in the Add Server dialog that opens.
+From this list, select the server access configuration or a server group to use for uploading the committed files to a local or remote host, a mounted disk, or a directory.

 The Diff pane is hidden by default.
 To unfold it, click the arrow button next to the pane title.